ToolkitCustomizeWidgetsDirectoryCustomize — Visibility Engine

 When you pick Rename + redirect, three text/URL pairs appear so you can customize each button independently — useful for tracking which button drives the most sign-ups (set different UTM params per button).

-Phone number in the profile body
+Phone number in profile body

 Mode What it does